blooto/blooto/README.md

 The `-b` option specifies initial board content for the problem.
 If `-b` option is omited, board content is read from standard input.

-The expected output of this problem is following.
+The expected output of this problem's solution is following.

 ```
 Rh1-h6